 Once an accessory is paired, users are presented with a couple of additional screens that provide handy suggestions for automation, like having a light bulb turn on when you arrive at home, and scenes, like turning it off for movie nights.
 If you would like to incorporate these suggestions into your HomeKit home, all you need to do is toggle one on from these screens, the Home app does the rest.

-HomeKit controls have also gotten some love in iOS 14 in the form of a new control center layout.
-The latest update brings support for individual scenes and favorite accessories right in line with other controls, so you no longer have to tap into a Home icon to gain access to them.
+HomeKit controls have also gotten some love in iOS 14 in the form of a new Control Center layout.
+The latest update brings support for favorites and most used scenes right in line with other controls, so you no longer have to tap into a Home icon to gain access to them.